purishd/Entra-id-proofing/README.md

 # Objective
-Build a Powerapp that can be used for Identity proofing by customer helpdesk team.
+Build a Power App that can be used for Identity proofing by customer helpdesk team.

 # Detailed Design
 1. Build a Power App UI that will collect user's UPN.
 This is the front-end that will be used by helpdesk person to send OTP on user's mobile.